Posted on

 Demand letters for unpaid wages should include the following 8 elements:

-- the employee’s personal and contact information,
+- your personal and contact information,

 - the date the letter is sent,

-- information about the employer,
+- information about your employer,

 - details describing the wages that are owed,